The German &

 The first German school house established in Baltimore was in 1758 at the S.E. corner of Holliday and Saratoga Sts.
-Several German schools had various degrees of success and Scheib’s, Knapp’s, Deichmann’s and other private or parochial schools were conducted with great success.
+Several German schools had various degrees of success and Scheib’s, Knapp’s, Deichmann’s (see below) and other private or parochial schools were conducted with great success.
 The benefit was not intended to insure to German children only in being taught English, but to American children being taught German.

 Long before the public schools were instituted by the State Legislature, there were parish schools operated by the churches.
 Many of the German Protestant schools were backed by funds from Germany.

 Many U.S. schools adopted German concepts of early childhood education, higher education for girls, music and manual arts, vocational education and structured teacher training and certification.
 The first successful Kindergarten was founded in 1856 by German immigrant Margarete Mayer Schurz, wife of Carl Schurz in Watertown Wisconsin.